-For detailed information about each collaborative program, visit the School of Graduate Studies Current Calendar and search by Graduate Unit to visit each collaborative program’s home page.
+For detailed information about each collaborative specialization, visit the School of Graduate Studies Current Calendar and search by Graduate Unit to visit each collaborative specialization’s home page.

-The following collaborative programs are available to students in participating degree programs as listed below:
+The following collaborative specializations are available to students in participating degree programs as listed below:

 - Addiction Studies, Nursing Science, PhD